dolcikey/PostSelectML/README.md

 	Images were stored using an S3 bucket for use in a SageMaker Notebook Instance where the modeling took place.
 Images were presorted into test, train, and validation folders where each subject(human model) was isolated to only one folder to prevent data leakage.

 	The total data size for all images was 186.64, so these I batch compressed using Capture NX-D to 500 pixels by 300 pixels before moving forward to save time in uploading and modeling.
-After compression the data was

 4. Personal/Artistic Bias